-• Coursework: 40%
+• Coursework:

-One In -course test (1 hour) 40%
+One In-course test (1 hour) 40%

 • Final Exam 60%

-One tv vo hours written paper

 MDPH6120 PHYSICS OF THE HUMAN BODY

 The purpose of this course is to show how physics is applied in health sciences.
 This course is designed for students to gain an understanding of how the body works and to apply principles of physics in the health sciences and in the human body.